College | October 3, 2022 | Prima Bhakyapaibul

 So, you’ve submitted the FAFSA® (hopefully), and you’ve received financial aid offers from each school you were accepted to.
 They might contain different grants, loans, scholarships, and, potentially, work study.
 You’re probably wondering, “what does all of this mean?”
 And that’s completely normal.
-Sallie Mae’s research report, How America Pays for College 2021, revealed that three quarters of current undergraduate families find components of the financial aid offer not easy to understand.
-Whether you’re a first-year or an upperclassman, a financial aid offer can be confusing to understand.
+Whether you’re a first-year or an upperclassman, a financial aid offer can be confusing.
 Let’s break it down.

 What to expect in a financial aid offer

-A financial aid offer can look different depending on the school you go to.
+A financial aid offer can look different depending on the school.
 There’s actually no standard format for financial aid offers.
 Let’s look at the typical components you might see listed.

 Cost of Attendance (COA)